How Does a Debt Management Program (DMP) Work

 What to expect once you enroll

-After you’ve enrolled in a debt management program, the credit counselling agency continues to work closely with you.
+After you’ve enrolled in a program, the credit counselling agency continues to work closely with you.
 They:

 - Arrange a payment schedule that works for your income level

 - Help you create a balanced budget so you can break your reliance on credit cards